 Asbestos Services Swansea, South Wales, UK

-We provide an Asbestos Removal Service for Commercial and Domestic Clients in Swansea, Neath, Llanelli, Carmarthen and all surrounding areas for very competitive prices.
+We provide an asbestos removal service for commercial and domestic clients in Swansea, Neath, Llanelli, Carmarthen, and all surrounding areas at very competitive prices.

-Over the years it has been established that it is not just tradesmen and asbestos Removal Operatives who are at risk of asbestos related illness, but residents and occupants can be at greater risk of illness if removal isn't carried out in the right manner.
-Operatives generally wear the appropriate Personal Protective Equipment, however when occupants move back in there is no such protection and an assumption is made that the identified area is asbestos free.
-However, if correct removal and decontamination procedures have not been followed then the occupants are at greater risk of infection than before the removal process had been commenced.
-If you are considering the removal of asbestos yourself, we strongly recommend you viewing the linked video for a summary of the product and associated risks.
+Over the years, it has been established that it is not just tradesmen and asbestos removal operators who are at risk of asbestos-related illness, but residents and occupants can be at greater risk of illness if removal isn't carried out in the right manner.
+Operatives generally wear the appropriate personal protective equipment; however, when occupants move back in, there is no such protection, and an assumption is made that the identified area is asbestos-free.
+However, if correct removal and decontamination procedures have not been followed, then the occupants are at greater risk of infection than before the removal process commenced.
+If you are considering the removal of asbestos yourself, we strongly recommend viewing the linked video for a summary of the product and associated risks.

 Bardic Group have been established for 30 years and reputation has been everything to us during that time, resulting in long lasting working relationships with clients such as Western Power, Timet UK and First Group.
 To have been able to establish such long lasting relationships we have had to take our Safety Procedures very seriously.
 Accreditation from bodies such as Constructionline and Chas assist to demonstrate out commitment to safe working practices.

-If you are not sure of what asbestos is present at your premises, or whether there is any present at all, we can assist with a survey.
+If you are not sure of what asbestos is present at your premises or whether there is any present at all, we can assist with a survey.
 We will tell you exactly what is present and provide you with removal costs.
-On occasions it may be cheaper and easier to panel out or cover an area as an alternative to removal.
-We will assist you with all feasible options
+On occasion, it may be cheaper and easier to panel out or cover an area as an alternative to removal.
+We will assist you with all feasible options.

 Brown asbestos, commonly known as amosite asbestos, is one of the most dangerous forms of asbestos.
 Amosite is mostly mined in South Africa and has sharp, brittle, needle-like fibres that are easily swallowed.